TeriChyou/TeriChyou.github.io/README.md

 - Remake the header but the padding and the style should re-design.
 - Added the visitor counter, but not working currently.
 (API is deadge) => Code removed.
 - Turned to use visitorbadge.

+### 2026 05 26 Re-do the repo

+- Turned this page into Vue + Tailwind